Yes, Your Pressure Washer Needs a Surface Cleaner Attachment—These Are the Best, According to Our Tests

 Q. Can I use a surface cleaner on fences or walls?

-Yes, you can use certain surface cleaners on walls, fences, and, in some cases, even houses.
+Yes, you can use certain surface cleaners on walls, fences, and, in some cases, you can even use them to pressure wash a house.
 But for vertical surfaces, it’s easier if the model is lightweight.
 Also, make sure to dial back the pressure.

 Q. Will water consumption increase when I use a surface cleaner attachment?